 frequency and type of tillage during the current cropping season.

-For animal wastes and cover crops, the current UF/IFAS recommendation is to estimate that 50% of the total N in the material will be available to the crop during a typical growing season.
+For animal wastes and cover crops, the current UF/IFAS guidance is to estimate that 50% of the total N in the material will be available to the crop during a typical growing season.
 However, the actual amount of nutrients available depends on the previously mentioned environmental factors.
-Although Florida's livestock industry is significant, most of the manure is not recoverable due to acreage in grazing or on-farm application on other crops.
-There are a number of poultry operations that will sell stockpiled litter for a nominal price; however, shipping can be prohibitively expensive.
 Spent mushroom compost, a by-product of the mushroom industry in Florida, may be a source of compost for organic producers.
 If compost or manure is purchased in bulk and stored on site, the storage area must be designed to prevent runoff and leaching during periods of heavy rain.
-Producers should request records of raw materials and their production history to ensure the compost does not contain residues of prohibited materials, such as the herbicide aminopyralid (Ferrell et al. 2017).
+Producers should request records of raw materials and their production history to ensure the compost does not contain residues of prohibited materials, such as the herbicide aminopyralid (Ferrell et al. 2017) or hydrated lime (which is prohibited).
 Contact the certifier to make sure that any new information regarding commercial compost sources is properly reviewed and approved.
 The average nutrient content of meals and compost materials used in organic production is summarized in Table 3.

 Mined and Other Natural Products

 Non-animal fertility inputs approved for use in organic farming systems are applied in their natural, unprocessed state and have a range of solubility rates.
 Some mined inputs that would not be eligible for use in organic production include certain types of synthetic processing or the addition of a prohibited substance after mining (such as certain pelletizing agents).
-For example, although most agricultural lime is allowed for use in organic systems, hydrated lime (slaked lime Ca(OH)2) and burnt lime (calcium oxide CaO) are prohibited due to their method of manufacture.
+For example, agricultural lime, including mined dolomitic lime and mined calcium carbonate, are allowed for use in organic systems, hydrated lime (slaked lime Ca(OH)2) and burnt lime (calcium oxide CaO) are prohibited due to their method of manufacture.
 The average nutrient analysis of commonly mined or natural amendments used in organic production is summarized in Table 4.
-Nitrogen is frequently the most limiting nutrient in vegetable production systems, and N management can be challenging in organic production systems due to the variability of N concentrations in organic amendments.
-Furthermore, because the rate of N release depends on many environmental factors, even the best estimate may not always reflect the actual release rate.
-Nitrogen is typically supplied in sufficient concentrations to support crop growth in organic sources, but naturally occurring nitrates present in mined N rock—such as sodium nitrate (NaNO3), Chilean nitrate, or bulldog soda—may be used.
-Sodium nitrate contains approximately 27% sodium (Na), and therefore applications of sodium nitrate should be carefully monitored to avoid excess salt build-up in soil and water.
+Nitrogen is frequently the most limiting nutrient in vegetable production systems, and N management can be challenging in organic production systems due to the complexity of interactions among soil texture, temperature and moisture, soil biological diversity, and N source.
+Naturally-occurring nitrates present in mined N rock—such as sodium nitrate (NaNO3), Chilean nitrate, or bulldog soda—may be used with restrictions, if allowed.
+Sodium nitrate is under consideration by the NOP for withdrawal from the list of allowable fertility inputs.
+Sodium nitrate contains approximately 27% sodium (Na), so applications of sodium nitrate should be carefully monitored to avoid excess salt build-up in soil and water.

 Sodium nitrate is prohibited under some foreign national standards (European Union, Japan), so if the crop is for export (such as citrus juices) then producers will need to refrain from using sodium nitrate.
-Other plant nutrients including P, K, Ca, magnesium (Mg), Cu, S, manganese (Mn), and Zn are typically found in ample quantities in lime, organic amendments, and mined products.
+Other plant nutrients including P, K, Ca, magnesium (Mg), Cu, S, manganese (Mn), and Zn are readily available in commercial products.
 If producers can document a soil deficiency, then certain synthetic materials with relatively high solubility may be used with approval from their certifying agent, including sulfates, carbonates, oxides, or silicates of Zn, Cu, iron (Fe), Mn, molybdenum (Mo), selenium (Se), and cobalt (Co).

 A number of manufacturers have formulated fertilizers for organic cropping systems that are composed of dehydrated granular by-products of animal production.
 These products are typically composed of materials such as feather meal, bone meal, and poultry litter, plus other mined sources of P, K, and some micronutrients.
 Examples of available formulations are 8-5-5, 4-2-2, and 4-2-3.
-Analysis is guaranteed and the dry granulated forms are easy for producers to calibrate and apply, but these materials can be expensive.
+The analysis is guaranteed, and the dry granulated forms are easy for producers to calibrate and apply, but these materials can be expensive.

 Leguminous species should be inoculated to ensure colonization by N fixing bacteria, unless the native soil has an adequate population.
 The majority of N that is returned to the soil following incorporation of a green manure is typically water-soluble nitrate.
 To moderate the potential for nitrate losses, producers can plant a mixture of cereal grains and legumes to increase the proportion of carbon to nitrogen added to the soil.